Spicery/gingerdocs/help/record_classes.rst

 Record Classes
 ==============
 In Ginger, records are store that used to define classes whose instances have a fixed set of fields.
-These are used for both simple records ("structs") whose fields are exposed and also for the implementation of instances of user-defined classes.
+These are used for both simple records ("structs") whose fields are exposed and also for the implementation of objects.

 User Defined Record Classes
 ---------------------------